Alejogb1/job-board/blog-data/how-do-i-resolve-a-keras-tocategorical-error-with-an-unknown-label-type.md

 id: "how-do-i-resolve-a-keras-tocategorical-error-with-an-unknown-label-type"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've definitely been down this road before – that particularly frustrating `to_categorical` error when your labels are behaving unexpectedly.
 It's usually not the function itself at fault, but rather something about how the input data is being interpreted.
 Let's break it down, focusing on the underlying issues and how to fix them, drawing from my past experiences.

 The `keras.utils.to_categorical` function is designed to convert a vector of class integers into a binary class matrix, often referred to as one-hot encoding.
 This encoding is crucial for many classification tasks in machine learning.
 The typical scenario is that you provide an array-like object of integer labels, and it returns a matrix where each row corresponds to a sample, and the column corresponds to the class, with a 1 in the column representing the sample's class.